shakes76/PatternAnalysis-2024/recognition/47434673_StyleGAN2/README.md

 Ideally run with a NVIDIA A100 GPU with 128GB of DRAM.
 Testing on other GPUs has not been performed.

 ### Running the project
 To run this project clone the repository and install all the necessary dependencies.
+It is recommended that you use a `conda` enviroment to do so.
-Change the path to the `data_root` folder in `config.py` as well as any of the other optionally changeable hyperparams (such as `manual_seed`).
-Change the path to save the trained models in `train.py`.
+- Change the path to the `data_root` folder in `config.py` as well as any of the other optionally changeable hyperparams (such as `manual_seed`).
+- Change the path to save the trained models in `train.py`.
+- Run `train.py`

 ## Code Structure